 Heavy Metal Detox Diet: Hype or Help?

-There is lots of information floating around on the web and social media about heavy metal toxicity and attributing everything from arthritis to cancer on its deleterious effects.
+There is lots of information floating around on the web and social media about heavy metal toxicity and attributing everything from arthritis to cancer to Parkinson’s disease that will lead to therapy being needed (click here to learn more about parkinsons physiotherapy).
 But what does the science say?
 Are there actually legitimate things we can do and foods we can eat to help protect our bodies from toxic metal buildup?

 Heavy metals can’t be avoided.
 Compounds like arsenic, mercury, lead, and aluminum are naturally occurring in the earth and water.
 But human industrialization and subsequent pollution has concentrated the amounts to potentially toxic levels, especially in food sources like fish and seafood.
 Many of these metals are also used in the manufacturing of household and beauty products (like lead in paint , aluminum in deodorant, and bismuth in makeup).
 Your body does have natural detoxification methods in place to eliminate these substances.
 But if overwhelmed with high doses, organs like the liver, bones, thyroid and brain can concentrate these toxins often to harmful effects.